 A Divorce Timeline

-It's helpful to review a legal divorce timeline to give you a general understanding of what's likely to happen so you can help you feel more comfortable at an uncomfortable time.
+It's helpful to review a legal divorce timeline to give you a general understanding of what's likely to happen during your divorce case so you can feel more comfortable at an uncomfortable time.

 1. Starting the Divorce Legal Process

 To start the divorce, one of the spouses gets a lawyer (or they may choose to represent themselves), who writes up a divorce petition (also known as a complaint).
 A divorce petition is a legal document that says why the spouse wants a divorce and how he or she wants to settle finances, custody, and other issues.
 A family law attorney will help you navigate this aspect of the process.
 An attorney will also advise you if a legal separation is necessary while the divorce proceeds.
 A legal separation can establish child custody and child support or spousal support during the divorce.

 You may also choose to represent yourself.
 This may be a good option if you have an uncontested divorce.